 If you are installing your spa near a wall or with any type of structure on the outside, such as a gazebo, remember to allow access for cover removal.
-If you are installing a Dream Maker cover lifter also, see the diagram below for spacing information and make sure to follow the instructions included with the lifter.
+If you also install a Dream Maker cover lifter (available as an accessory), refer to the diagram below for distance information and follow the instructions supplied with the lifter.